 - Extreme or strange eating habits, including eating too much or too little.
 This may include binge eating.

 - Drug and alcohol use.
 And this often includes many of the effects of drinking to excess regularly like long-term depression, dehydration, premature, and even aging.
 A sudden start or escalation of drug use is also a common sign.
 And it could be a fallen dad's old bottle of pain killers or over-the-counter amphetamines.

 - Giving away possessions.
 Most of all, this remains a sign that does not always show until it is far too late.
 Many people who commit suicide begin to put their affairs in order, including giving away their possessions, making arrangements for their loved ones, and even giving away their beloved pets.

 NOTE: None of these alone may signal an imminent suicide.
 However, they often can be.
 Furthermore, combining these various factors can be a severe alert.

 Marking This Year’s International Survivors Of Suicide Loss Day

 The Coronavirus's effects and more make this particular International Survivors of Suicide Loss Day even more important.
-Uniting for Suicide Postvention ("USPV") works with the friends and relatives of those who lost due to the effects of suicide.
+Uniting for Suicide Postvention ("USPV") helps friends and relatives of suicide victims.
 Unfortunately, along with the effects of the virus and job loss, there is a constant struggle with suicide among our veterans.

 Our veterans deserve only the best.
-Unfortunately, even from the VA, they often do not receive it.
-This is shown even in the VA’s reporting.
+Unfortunately, they often do not receive it, even from the VA.
 Vet suicide rates are still unacceptably high.
 In 2017, there were more than 6,100 suicides among veterans.
 Moreover, this was among the more than 45,000 suicides among the general population.

 - In 2017, the veterans' suicide rate was 1.5 times the rate for non-Veteran adults after adjusting for population differences in age and sex.